ionos-cloud/docker-machine-driver/docs/rancher/rancher-cluster.md

   * Go to Node Templates, from the drop-down menu for `User Settings`
   * Click on `Add Node Template` button
   * At this point, `Ionoscloud` should be on the list of `Available Hosts`.
 Select `Ionoscloud`
-  * Configure the `IONOSCLOUD OPTIONS` as you prefer and add also your password and username for IONOS Cloud account
+  * Configure the `IONOSCLOUD OPTIONS` as you prefer and add also your password and username for IONOS CLOUD account
   * Give a name to the new Node Template and press `Create` button
 * Create New Rancher Cluster
   * Go to Clusters